Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 Fortunately, service object can be built as a custom object — in fact, this is one of the few custom objects added by Nextian.

-Delivery and provisioning
+Delivery and Provisioning

 Salesforce offers multiple options for order delivery implementation: form simple tasks through process builder, work orders all the way up to complex third-party project management packages available form AppExchange.